yast/yast.github.io/doc/security-tips.md

 or the user input contains some special characters like `<&%{}>`.
 Then the module probably does not work as expected or can fail.

-Also when executing external tools always use the absolute path to avoid running an unexpected binary when `$PATH` variable is not set properly.
+Also when executing external tools always use the absolute path to avoid *file not found* error when `$PATH` variable is not set properly or to avoid running possibly malicious replacements when the path contains the `.` directory (which is not recommended).

+Another issue might be with the order of the `$PATH` components, e.g.
+`/usr/local/bin:/usr/bin` prefers the `/usr/local/bin` which might be also problematic.

 - Use the [Yast::Execute](
   https://github.com/yast/yast-yast2/blob/master/library/system/src/lib/yast2/execute.rb